 With a powerful built-in 1W ExpressLRS 2.4GHz module, it offers basically everything the TX16S does except the color touch screen, but at a much more affordable price point.
 Check out my detailed review of the Boxer if you’re interested.

-If you prefer a radio with a large color touch screen, for example, for displaying telemetry data, the TX16S is definitely worth considering.
-It was my go-to radio before the Boxer arrived, and offers excellent performance and quality for the money.
+If you prefer a radio with a large color touch screen, for example, for displaying telemetry data, the Jumper T15 is definitely worth considering.
+Similar form factor to the Boxer, full size gimbals, and offers excellent performance and quality for the money.

 Product pages:

-The Radiomaster TX16S MKII stands out for its great combination of features, performance and price.
+The Jumper T15 stands out for its great combination of features, performance and price.
 With a traditional layout and form factor, this radio provides excellent ergonomics and versatility.
-The built-in ELRS and Multi-protocol module supports almost every protocol in the hobby, and it’s also fully compatible with Crossfire.
 The full-size hall sensor gimbals provide a full range of stick travel and excellent precision.
 The large color screen is probably the highlight of this radio making it super easy to use.
-At $130, this radio offers a lot of value for the price.
-Check out our review of the Radiomaster TX16S MKII for more details.
+At $160, this radio offers a lot of value for the price.
+Check out our review of the Jumper T15 for more details: https://oscarliang.com/jumper-t15-radio/

 Portability and Performance